AzBuilder/terrakube-helm-chart/examples/AzureAuthentication-Example2.md

   serviceType: "ClusterIP"
   properties:
     databaseType: "SQL_AZURE"
-    databaseHostname: "terrakubedb.database.azure.com" #Change with the real value
+    databaseHostname: "<<CHANGE_THIS>>" #Change with the real value for example terrakubedb.database.azure.com
     databaseName: "<<CHANGE_THIS>>"
     databaseUser: "<<CHANGE_THIS>>"
     databasePassword: "<<CHANGE_THIS>>"